abzubade/Amazon-Macie-to-Detect-Sensitive-Data-in-a-S3-Bucket/README.md

 python3 setup_lab.py && \
 cd "$WORKDIR"

-2. Created the S3 bucket
+2. Created the S3 bucket:
-aws s3 mb s3://my-new-bucket-name
+<br> aws s3 mb s3://my-new-bucket-name

 3. Copied contents into S3 bucket
-aws s3 cp ./data s3://macie-devlab-anz-dba/ --recursive
+<br> aws s3 cp ./data s3://macie-devlab-anz-dba/ --recursive

 4. Now that we have the S3 bucket. next we'll create a Macie Job, this job will analyze objects in any number of S3 buckets in this account to detect sensitive data.